-The required geriatrics rotation is designed to give fourth year medical students exposure first-hand to the needs of community-dwelling older adults.
-During this rotation, students will have the unique opportunity to go out on house calls with a physician or nurse preceptor.
+The required geriatrics rotation is provides fourth year medical students first-hand exposure to the needs of community-dwelling older adults.
+During this rotation, students have the unique opportunity to go out on house calls with a physician or nurse preceptor.
 Additional experiences include going to community sites such as an adult day health center and nursing homes and making an independent home visit.
-Students will attend lectures, write an evidence-based discussion of a patient management problem, and participate in case discussions as well as complete an online module on delirium and dementia.
-Both physician and nurse preceptors will evaluate performance.
+Students attend lectures, write an evidence-based discussion of a patient management problem, and participate in case discussions as well as complete an online module on delirium and dementia.
+Both physician and nurse preceptors evaluate performance.

-- Developing skills in using functional assessment tools in the evaluation of older adults.
+- Develop skills in using functional assessment tools in the evaluation of older adults

-- Working with an interdisciplinary team including nurses, social workers and community health care providers to develop care plans.
+- Work with an interdisciplinary team including nurses, social workers and community health care providers to develop care plans

-- Learning about the possibilities and challenges of providing medical care for elderly patients living in the community.
+- Learn about the possibilities and challenges of providing medical care for elderly patients living in the community